JerryUusis/pokedex/README.md

 <!-- -->
-### Pokedex
+<h1>Pokedex</h1>

 <!-- -->
-#### Pokedex is an electronic device designed to catalogue and provide information regarding the various species of Pokémon featured in the Pokémon video game, anime and manga series.
+<h3>Pokedex is an electronic device designed to catalogue and provide information regarding the various species of Pokémon featured in the Pokémon video game, anime and manga series.</h3>

 *Source: https://poke-pikachu.fandom.com/wiki/Pok%C3%A9dex*